 On April 6, 2004, Kunwar Shailubhai, Ph.D. entered into an employment agreement with Synergy-DE in which he agreed to serve as Senior Vice President, Drug Discovery.
 Dr. Shailubhai's employment agreement was for a term of 12 months beginning April 6, 2004 and was automatically renewed for successive one year periods at the end of each term.
 On July 9, 2008, Dr. Shailubhai was appointed Chief Scientific Officer of Synergy.
-His salary is currently \$200,000 per year and he is eligible to receive a discretionary performance bonus of up to 15% of his salary per year.
+On June 22, 2010, the board approved Dr. Shailubhai salary to \$230,000 per year and he is eligible to receive a discretionary performance bonus of up to 15% of his salary per year.